 Self-reliance and indigenization in defence are important for both strategic and economic reasons and have, therefore, been an important guiding principle for the government.

-Government considers that the industrial and technological development in the sector has made it possible to achieve this objective by harnessing the potential of the Indian industry along with the technological capabilities developed by academic and research institutions.
+The government considers that the industrial and technological development in the sector has made it possible to achieve this objective by harnessing the potential of the Indian industry along with the technological capabilities developed by academic and research institutions.

 India’s defence export